jumpinf00l/esphome-panasonic-ac/README.md

  - Rename horizontal swing/vane modes to align front-end naming conventions
    - Low importance because my Panasonic AC units don't support horizontal swing/vane adjustment (they're manual/povo-spec)

+## <a name="general-notes">General Notes</a>:
+ - This has only been tested using CNT mode.
+WiFi mode is untested but should work similarly
+ - This is a zero-ecosystem household; there is no love for or preference over Apple Home or Google Home, nor the products of either of these companies

 ## <a name="example">Example</a>:
 Here's a working cut-down example (add your own esphome, wifi, etc sections):